 Mobile search is at an all-time high, with 48 percent of people using their smartphones to perform searches for products and research items before buying.
 These mobile searches result in a purchase almost 80 percent of the time, an impressive number that is unbeaten by other devices.

-For businesses which have not yet planned their customer service strategy, a study has shown that a large number of consumers say that a seamless experience across all devices is vital.
+For businesses that have not yet planned their customer service strategy, a study has shown that a large number of consumers say that a seamless experience across all devices is vital.
 This means that you should consider an omnichannel approach.
 An omnichannel approach would mean that the mobile app should match the responsive design of the website, and both should reflect the look and feel of your physical store.

 Despite all the new and interesting apps on the market, SMS is still one of the most used communication channels among global consumers.
 This makes SMS marketing a powerful tool to have in the arsenal of any business.
 You will be able to reach your consumers directly, with SMS open rates of 98 percent.
 This high open rate means that your messages will not be ignored and your customer engagement rates will increase.
 Combining SMS and omnichannel by, for example, including a link to your store’s mobile website, will ensure return customers.